 Consent is needed, consent is sexy, consent is mandatory.
-A few cities around the world, a pertinent one being Nairobi, Kenya, have taken the initiative in sexual health and consent through a newly implemented “consent classes.”
-With a new experimental trial from the No Means No Worldwide, Uiaama, Africa, UK Department of International Development in place for the past early 10 years, thousands of mindsets have changed.
-Now this isn’t your normal mediocre sex education course in middle school, the new classes go through everything from the educational purposes, learning boundaries, and self-defense.
+A few cities around the world, a pertinent one being Nairobi, Kenya, have taken the initiative in sexual health and consent through newly implemented “consent classes.”
+With a new experimental trial from the No Means No Worldwide, Uiaama, Africa, UK Department of International Development in place for the past 10 years, thousands of mindsets have changed.
+Now this isn’t your normal, mediocre sex education course in middle school, the new classes go through everything from educational purposes to learning boundaries to self-defense.

 The US Educational system needs these courses, we live in a country where people turn the other way at most bad occurrences in the world.
 We turn our heads at anything real or scary in the world, but our sexual health can’t be turned away anymore.
 The implementation of consent classes in the US is needed and will help the educational system, sexual relations, and mental health between all students.

 The classes will teach a variety of subject matters: what consent means, self-defense, help boys understand masculinity, minimizing sexual harassment, legal distinctions, and so on.
 But most importantly, it’ll give the students a voice: a voice to speak up, to intervene, to teach, to change everything with.